-Although its is not a board committee in terms of its composition and functions, the investment committee exercises powers relating to the supervision and control of investments and their financial results, economic and financial information, and compliance with the investment guidelines to which the undertaking is subject.
-The investment committee is chaired by the chairman of the board of directors who, in turn, reports on the investment committee's conclusions and decisions to the board of directors.
+It should also be noted that although it is not a board committee in terms of its composition and functions, the investment committee exercises powers relating to the supervision and control of investments and their financial results, economic and financial information, and compliance with the investment guidelines to which the undertaking is subject.
+The investment committee is chaired by the Chairman of the board of directors who, in turn, reports on the investment committee's conclusions and decisions to the board of directors.

-As required by insurance regulations, the undertaking has an Internal Audit function, which is outsourced to the Internal Audit function of the Bankinter S.A. group.
-This is an Independent function that continuously analyses, evaluates and oversees the procedures, practices and activities involved in the internal control system for the undertaking's risks, ensuring the reasonable efficiency and effectiveness of the use of resources, the reliability and consistency of accounting and management information, and compliance with current regulations.
+As required by insurance regulations, the undertaking has an Internal Audit function.
+This is an Independent function that continuously analyses, evaluates and oversees the procedures, processes practices and activities involved in the undertaking's risks, ensuring the reasonable efficiency and effectiveness of the use of resources, the reliability and consistency of accounting and management information, process continuity and compliance with current regulations.

 The Internal Audit function reports to the audit, internal control and compliance committee and reports functionally to the chairman of the board of directors, coordinated by the Office of the General Secretary, without prejudice to the powers of the chief executive officer.
-This guarantees the independence, autonomy and universal scope of the Internal Audit function in the Línea Directa group at all times.
+This guarantees at all times the independence, autonomy and universal scope of the Internal Audit function at the Línea Directa Group.

-The Actuarial function is part of the Corporate Governance and Risk division and reports to the audit, internal control and compliance committee.
+The Actuarial function is part of the Corporate Governance and Risk division and reports to the audit and compliance committee.
 Its functions are detailed in section 3.5 of this report.